ranbir7/Lib2ran/README.md

 # 📚 lib2ran – Library Genesis Book Downloader

-**lib2ran** is a  Python CLI tool I made from ChatGPT ( functionalities:: almost everything in the main code is copied and pasted from chatGPT ) - and currently enhancing and adding new functions of my own through learning, This tool offers both **interactive** and **direct command-line** modes for maximum flexibility.
+**lib2ran** is a  Python CLI tool I made from ChatGPT ( This project was initially generated with the help of ChatGPT) - and currently enhancing and adding new functions of my own through learning, This tool offers both **interactive** and **direct command-line** modes for maximum flexibility.
 The website I am scraping books from [Library Genesis (libgen.rs)](https://libgen.rs).